opencv/opencv/doc/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.markdown

      https://www.anaconda.com/download
 2.  *Open Anaconda Prompt*

-3.   *In Anaconda Prompt, type commands to install necessary libraries:*
-      `conda install -c menpo opencv`

-4.   *Alternatively you can also use this command to install opencv in Anaconda* `conda install -c conda-forge opencv`
+3.   *Use this command to install opencv in Anaconda* `conda install -c conda-forge opencv`
-5.   *Press Enter*
+4.   *Press Enter*
-6.   *Press y when prompted and press ↵ Enter.
+5.   *Press y when prompted and press ↵ Enter.
 This completes the installation.*

 Building OpenCV from source
 ---------------------------